KonstantinosPapazis/ml-test/README.md

 output "notebook_instance_arn"   # ARN of the notebook output "notebook_instance_url"   # URL to access the notebook output "notebook_instance_id"    # ID of the notebook

+# S3 bucket information
+output "datasets_bucket_name"    # Name of the datasets bucket output "datasets_bucket_arn"     # ARN of the datasets bucket output "models_bucket_name"      # Name of the models bucket output "models_bucket_arn"       # ARN of the models bucket output "all_s3_bucket_arns"      # All S3 bucket ARNs accessible

 # IAM information
 output "iam_role_arn"           # ARN of the IAM role